-An analogy I like is although you can perform your own surgery, it is generally a better idea if you go to a doctor instead.
+An analogy I like is that although you can perform your surgery, it is generally better if you go to a doctor instead.

 How important is having an attorney for your divorce in Texas?

 Many people file for divorce in Texas without the assistance of an attorney.
-The necessary documents that you’ll need to get a divorce in Texas are online.
+You'll need the necessary documents to get a divorce in Texas are online.

-No, but you probably should have your own lawyer if your spouse has already retained his or her own divorce attorney.
+No, but you probably should have your lawyer if your spouse has already retained their divorce attorney.
 Although divorces in Texas happen all the time with one or even no lawyers involved, that does not mean it is necessarily in your best interest to go without.

-I think it is a good idea for everyone to hire a divorce lawyer.
-That way, they know they are agreeing to something reasonable.
-Generally, when one person is represented and the other spouse is not, the spouse that is represented does better in the divorce.
+It is a good idea for everyone to hire a divorce lawyer.
+That way, they know they agree to something reasonable.
+Generally, when one person is represented and the other spouse is not, the represented spouse does better in the divorce.